AbdelilahLbardi/laragenerator/README.md

 ## Schema

-<p>Since Laragenerator uses (Laracasts schema generator)[https://github.com/laracasts/Laravel-5-Generators-Extended] to generate migration and schema</p>
+<p>Since Laragenerator uses https://github.com/laracasts/Laravel-5-Generators-Extended to generate migration and schema</p>
-<p>you can find the its (documentation)[https://github.com/laracasts/Laravel-5-Generators-Extended] to know more about what to fill in `--schema` option. </p>
+<p>you can find the its documentation here: https://github.com/laracasts/Laravel-5-Generators-Extended to know more about what to fill in `--schema` option. </p>